On this page

 - see if your premises has heritage listing on the Victorian Heritage Database.
 If it does, it may mean extra planning and approvals for modifications

-- contact a builder or surveyor using the Building Commission's Practitioner Search to answer your questions before making too many plans
+- contact a builder or surveyor using the Victorian Building Authority's Practitioner Search to answer your questions before making too many plans

 - arrange a pre-application meeting with your council planner to highlight any concerns early.
 Talking with your potential neighbours about your plans can help too

 - see the Checklist: Location and set up premises for a detailed list of steps recommended to make changes to your retail or commercial premises